ledminh/nail-supply-shop/README.md

 ## Overview

-This project represents my initial attempt at creating a fully functional web application.
+This project represents my first attempt at creating a fully functional web application.
 Prior to this attempt, my experience was confined to smaller toy projects and simple applications.

 This initial iteration serves as a preliminary version of the app's appearance.
 I did not manage to implement all the intended features, and all data is hardcoded within the application without a database or external API integration.
 The primary objective was to gain a fundamental understanding of the application's structure and appearance.